kokkos/kokkos-core-wiki/docs/source/API/core/Graph.rst

 Usage
 -----

-:code:`Kokkos::Graph` is an abstraction that can be used to define a group of asynchronous workloads that are organised as a direct acyclic graph.
+:cppkokkos:`Kokkos::Graph` is an abstraction that can be used to define a group of asynchronous workloads that are organised as a direct acyclic graph.
-A :code:`Kokkos::Graph` is defined separatly from its execution, allowing it to be re-executed multiple times.
+A :cppkokkos:`Kokkos::Graph` is defined separatly from its execution, allowing it to be re-executed multiple times.

-:code:`Kokkos::Graph` is a powerful way of describing workload dependencies.
+:cppkokkos:`Kokkos::Graph` is a powerful way of describing workload dependencies.
 It is also a good opportunity to present all workloads at once to the driver, and allow some optimizations [ref].

 .. note::